Effective software management with IOWRT, an open-source operating system for Service Providers

 IOWRT is an open-source operating system developed by IOPSYS and is built on technology from the OpenWrt* community.
 Instead of managing several software versions, IOWRT allows you to develop your own unified software layer across different gateways and routers.
-As a result, service providers can offer a wide variety of easy-to-install services for broadband at home.
+As a result, service providers can offer a wide variety of easy-to-install broadband services at home.
 Unified software is also less complicated for customer support and helps provide a better experience when consumers interact with them.

-Benefits of an open-source operating system IOWRT
+Benefits of an open-source operating system, IOWRT

 IOWRT is open, standardized and scalable and offers many benefits, including:

-- Faster service deployment: with fewer software platforms to maintain, integration and testing are simpler, impacting time to market.
+- Faster service deployment: With fewer software platforms to maintain, integration and testing are simpler, impacting time to market.

 - Increased ARPU from value-added services: New value-added services are seamless with a single software layer.
 This can generate potential new revenue streams.